Skip to main content

 Aims

-• To develop skills in studying classic papers in psychology
+• To develop academic skills required for studying psychology at degree level.

-• To provide students an opportunity to discuss psychological research in a tutorial context
+• To provide students an opportunity to discuss psychological research and practice psychological literacy skills in a tutorial context.

 Content

-• The focus of the tutorial section of the module will be on research-led teaching and the development of skills for understanding and communicating empirical findings and theoretical concepts
+• The focus of the tutorial section of the module will be on research-led teaching and the development of academic skills for understanding and communicating empirical findings and theoretical concepts.

-• The statistics and experimental design section of the module will provide students with the skills required to complete their third year Project in Psychology Psychology
+• The statistics and experimental design section of the module will provide students with the analytic skills required to complete their third year Project in Psychology.

 Learning Outcomes